 The next and final step is to take your website live.
 From this point, you will need to use all the tools at your disposal to properly track its performance.
-You will need to look at things such as conversion rates, bounce rates, how much time people are spending on different pages, and shopping cart abandonment rates, among others.
+You will need to look at things such as conversion rates and bounce rates.
+How much time people are spending on different pages, and shopping cart abandonment rates, among others.

 Be prepared to do a lot of testing at the beginning.
-You might have to test different fonts, colors, navigation, calls to action, etc. This can be done by doing some A/B testing where you’ll be showing alternate versions of your site to different visitors and see which ones work the best.
+You might have to test different fonts, colors, navigation, calls to action, etc. This can be done by doing some A/B testing.
+You’ll be showing alternate versions of your site to different visitors and see which ones work the best.

 When doing A/B testing, however, you have to be careful to only test one or a few elements at once.
-If the changes you make are too widespread, you will not be able to see which elements are responsible for your customers’ responses.
+You will not be able to see which elements are responsible for your customers’ responses.

 As well as this, you will need to provide sound customer service to customers.
-You can limit your interactions to email only, but you’ll have better results if you have a toll-free number and free chat.
-Getting a 1-800 number is not that expensive, but you will have to set money aside for customer service staff, whether you work with a subcontractor or hire in-house.
+You can limit your interactions to email only.
+You’ll have better results if you have a toll-free number and free chat.
+Getting a 1-800 number is not that expensive.
+You will have to set money aside for customer service staff, whether you work with a subcontractor or hire in-house.

 This is all you need to know to start an e-commerce business in 2021.
-Don’t let the low barrier of entry fool you and learn as much as you possibly can about the industry before you make the jump.
-Also, consider getting some higher qualifications so you can measure your marketing efforts and have a better understanding of where your business is going.
+Don’t let the low barrier of entry fool you.
+Learn as much as you possibly can about the industry before you make the jump.
+Consider getting some higher qualifications.
+You can measure your marketing efforts and have a better understanding of where your business is going.